Souvik-0612/Bridge/system_notes.md

 - Jacoby 2NT, (4+ cards)
 - 2/1 GF through another suit (3+ cards), and then followed by picture-jumps (later)
-- Splinters, (shortness, 4 card support, limited)
+- Splinters, (shortness, 4 card support-- we play 2 kinds of splinters now-- roughly 9-11 and 12-14 hcp)

 A suggested solution is: